Asbestos.com is the nation’s most trusted mesothelioma resource

 Alabama courts have issued several rulings that set it apart from most other states when it comes to asbestos litigation.

-Alabama is among the states that say companies are responsible for asbestos-related diseases that develop through secondhand exposure to asbestos.
+Alabama is among the states that hold companies responsible for asbestos-related diseases that develop through secondhand exposure to asbestos.
 Commonly referred to as a “take-home duty,” Alabama courts have held companies responsible when workers take asbestos home on their clothes and unintentionally expose those they live with.

 Statutes of Limitations

 Alabama is also a state that employs a contributory negligence doctrine.
-This allows asbestos defendants to argue that an asbestos plaintiff was partially responsible for the asbestos exposure and to, potentially, avoid liability for the plaintiff’s disease.
-Because of these laws and limitations, Alabama residents diagnosed with asbestos-related diseases often choose to file their claim in another state when they are able.
+This allows asbestos defendants to argue that an asbestos plaintiff was partially responsible for the asbestos exposure, and if successful, potentially avoid liability for the plaintiff’s disease.
+Because of these laws and limitations, Alabama residents diagnosed with asbestos-related diseases often choose to file their claim in another state when they can do so.
 National mesothelioma lawyers can help Alabama residents file claims in states and jurisdictions that are better suited for their case.

 Thank you for your feedback.
 Would you like to speak with a Patient Advocate?